drphilmarshall/HumVI/README.md

 **Notes:**
 In the attic there is an attempt (deconvolve.py) at a reworked version of the Magain, Courbin & Sohy (1998) deconvolution algorithm, that is non-operational.
 The problem of how to bring images from 3 different filters to a common resolution remains open.
 For now, don't go in the attic!
+If you are interested in working on this extension to HumVI, please do get in touch via the issues, or submit a pull request!

 Dependencies
 ------------